Centigrade/ngtx/docs/EXAMPLES.md

 >
 > ### Feature Overview
 >
-> You may want to visit our [feature overview page][features] listing some helpers, to quickly explore what ngtx can do for you.
+> You may want to visit our [feature overview page][features] listing some helpers, to quickly explore how ngtx can support you.

 ---